Aircraft

-An aircraft is a vehicle that is able to fly by gaining support from the air.
+An aircraft or aerial vehicle is a vehicle that can fly by gaining support from the air.
 It counters the force of gravity by using either static lift or the dynamic lift of an airfoil, or, in a few cases, direct downward thrust from its engines.
 Common examples of aircraft include airplanes, drones, rotorcraft (including helicopters), airships (including blimps), gliders, paramotors, and hot air balloons.
-Part 1 (Definitions and Abbreviations) of Subchapter A of Chapter I of Title 14 of the U. S. Code of Federal Regulations states that aircraft "means a device that is used or intended to be used for flight in the air."
+Part 1 (Definitions and Abbreviations) of Subchapter A of Chapter I of Title 14 of the U. S. Code of Federal Regulations states that aircraft "means a device that is used or intended to be used for flight in the air".

 The human activity that surrounds aircraft is called aviation.
-The science of aviation, including designing and building aircraft, is called aeronautics.
-Crewed aircraft are flown by an onboard pilot, whereas unmanned aerial vehicles may be remotely controlled or self-controlled by onboard computers.
-Aircraft may be classified by different criteria, such as lift type, aircraft propulsion (if any), usage and others.
+The science of aviation includes the designing and building of aircraft, which is called aeronautics.
+A crewed aircraft is flown by an onboard pilot, whereas an unmanned aerial vehicle may be remotely controlled or autonomous, controlled by onboard computers.
+Aircraft may be classified by different criteria, such as lift type, propulsion (if any), usage and others.